mastercomfig/mastercomfig/docs/contributing.md

 * `badgpu`: Optimizations that generally do not affect quality for weak integrated graphics chips (Intel graphics) or weak/old GPUs (lower end made before 2007)
-* `slowio`: Optimizations that generally do not affect quality for slow disk drives
 * `lowmem`: Optimizations that generally do not affect quality for low memory (RAM) systems (4GB and lower)

 **Modules:**